-As a CIS major, your senior thesis or capstone is a significant part of your experience and it is important to stay on track with planning and key milestones/deliverables during your junior and senior years.
+As a CIS major, your senior thesis or capstone is a significant part of your experience and it is important to stay on track with planning.
+Consider these key milestones/deliverables during your junior and senior years.

 Adviser Meetings